husensofteng/ProteoWorks/Workshop1/README.md

 ## Open-pFind (open database search)
 windows-based and requires

-running (22mins on 3 fractions and still runs) on 2 cores
+finished running (49mins) on 2 cores

 accepts mzML and raw files, no decoy is needed.